zopefoundation/Zope/docs/zopebook/InstallingZope.rst

 someone on the "zope@zope.dev" list will be willing and able to help you solve the problem.

+Another resource is the Zope section on the Plone community discussion server at https://community.plone.org/c/zope because Plone is running on top of Zope, so you will find many knowledgeable people there.

 For even more immediate help, you may choose to visit the `#zope <irc://irc.freenode.net/#zope>`_ channel on the  IRC (Internet Relay Chat) network.
 See the `Freenode